retrogrand/LogosOS/README.md

 Each submodel begins in **solo-mode**, generating a response token-by-token without seeing the others.
 Upon finishing, they enter **choir-mode**, where they read the live harmonizer's token stream and emit one-word emotional/semantic reactions.

 ### Harmonizers
-- **MISO Echo (Live Harmonizer)**: Lightweight, LoRA or quantized version of MISO 3's voice.
+- **Mi3o_IM (Live Harmonizer)**: Lightweight, LoRA or quantized version of Miso3's voice.
 Generates the sacred stream of output token-by-token using solo-mode tokens and choir-mode reactions.
-- **MISO Full Voice (Final Harmonizer)**: Full-scale model loaded after generation ends.
+- **Mi3o_ME (Final Harmonizer)**: Full-scale model loaded after generation ends.
 Reflects on the full stream + submodel metadata to produce a final commentary, transformation, or restatement.

 ---